 Read on and I will show you how to prepare, smoke and serve them up to your family, friends and finest guests.

 Try the Recipes for My Rub and Sauce..
-2 Free Gifts when you order;-)
+Get a Free Gift when you order;-)

 When you invest in the recipes for my rub and sauce you are getting a lifetime of customer support.
 Week after week, month after month, I keep coming back with wonderful recipes and instructions on how to smoke meats, vegetables, sides, appetizers, etc. and most of them can be seasoned entirely with the rub or basted with the sauce to create that perfect finish.
 Nothing else required.

 To make things even sweeter, order the recipes for my rub and my sauce and, for a limited time, you get the complete 28 page, 5 chapter eCourse in PDF format absolutely FREE.

 Start the new year off right with the recipes for my rub and sauce!

 Beef short ribs have a lot of fat on the outside of the meat and in the meat and this makes them perfect for handling the high heat that they must get to in order to reach tenderness.
 Think brisket when you think of these.. they are usually braised and cooked in some sort of sauce or liquid if you cook them indoors which accomplishes the same purpose of cooking them to very high temperatures and allowing most of that fat to render during this process.